Fair Exploration via Axiomatic Bargaining: Experiments

 \textbf{Rewards:} We bin the optimal dosage levels into three arms as was done in \cite{bastani2020online}: Low (under 3 mg/day), Medium (3-7 mg/day), and High (over 7 mg/day).
-To ensure that the model is correctly specified, for each arm, we train a linear regression model using the entire dataset from the five contexts to the binary reward on whether the optimal dosage for that patient belongs in that bin.\footnote{This linear regression step is done to remove model misspecification errors.
-The purpose of this study is not to show that the linear contextual bandit model is a good fit for this dataset (this was demonstrated in \cite{bastani2020online}), but rather to present the impact of fairness on an instance derived from the warfarin dataset. } Let $\theta_a \in \bR^6$ be the learned linear regression parameter for each arm (the last element represents the intercept).
-To model this as grouped linear contextual bandits as described in \cref{sec:contextual_linear_bandits}, we let $d=18$ and let $\theta = (\theta_{1}, \theta_{2}, \theta_{3}) \in \bR^d$.
-When a patient with covariates $X \in \bR^6$ arrives, the actions available are $\{(X, \zerovec, \zerovec), (\zerovec, X, \zerovec), (\zerovec, \zerovec, X)\}$, and their expected reward from arm $a$ is $\langle X, \theta_a \rangle$ for $a \in \{1, 2, 3\}$.
+To ensure that the model is correctly specified, for each arm, we train a linear regression model using the entire dataset from the five contexts to the binary reward on whether the optimal dosage for that patient belongs in that bin.\footnote{This linear regression step is done to remove model misspecification errors, as the focus of this study is not to show that the linear model is a good fit for this dataset (this was demonstrated in \cite{bastani2020online}). } Let $\theta_a \in \bR^6$ be the learned linear regression parameter for each arm.
+To model this as grouped linear contextual bandits as described in \cref{sec:grouped_linear_contextual_bandit}, we let $d=18$ and let $\theta = (\theta_{1}, \theta_{2}, \theta_{3}) \in \bR^d$.
+When a patient with covariates $X \in \bR^6$ arrives at time $t$, the actions available are $\cA_t = \{(X, \zerovec, \zerovec), (\zerovec, X, \zerovec), (\zerovec, \zerovec, X)\}$, and their expected reward from arm $a$ is $\langle X, \theta_a \rangle$ for $a \in \{1, 2, 3\}$.